 I am pleased to hear there are some areas on which the right hon.
 Lady and I agree.
 On this side of the House, as on the other side of the House, our appreciation of the value of these citizens, our admiration for the work they have done here and our respect for them remain undimmed.
 We are absolutely committed to that.
 I am pleased, too, that she has welcomed the substantial nature of the changes I have put in place to address the urgent problem of now: the fact that this cohort of people need to have their documentation put in place.

-The right hon. lady challenged me on some of the comments I made earlier.
+The right hon.
+Lady challenged me on some of the comments I made earlier.
 I just want to be clear again, if I may, that this group of people should have had their legal status formally given to them a long time ago.
 She will have seen, as I did, that some of the references of the individuals who have been so heartbreakingly let down were made before 2010; they happened when people tried to travel—[Interruption.]
 She may have voted against some of those provisions, but this has not just happened overnight.
 Unfortunately, the fact is that this group of people, whose proper, formal legal status should have been put in place any time from 1973, fell foul of that, bit by bit, more and more, as Government after Government took different and more formal steps to make sure that we protect people from illegal migration.
 There is legal migration and there is illegal migration, and the group we are talking about were part of legal migration.
 The steps I am putting in place now are going to make sure that they have the formal status that they should have had a long, long time ago.

 My right hon.
 Friend has already given a heartfelt apology, which was exactly the right thing to do, but will she please outline again the steps she is taking to make sure that a situation such as this never happens again?

 I thank my hon.
 Friend for her question.
 One question that comes back again, which the right hon.
-Member for Hackney North and Stoke Newington (Ms Abbott) also brought up, is how do we make sure this does not happen again.
-I believe that this is a unique group of people who should have had the legal status given to them a long time ago.
+Member for Hackney North and Stoke Newington (Ms Abbott) also brought up, is how we make sure this does not happen again.
+I believe that this is a unique group of people who should have had legal status given to them a long time ago.
 One of the proposals that I am putting in place, to have a contact centre, will help to address the question of how we ensure that this does not happen again.
-By virtue of having a more personal engagement with a certain number of cases, the Home Office will see the shape of the problems that are emerging, rather than see them, as many of us did, as a small handful of individual cases.
+By virtue of having a more personal engagement with a certain number of cases, the Home Office will see the shape of the problems that are emerging, rather than seeing them, as many of us did, as a small handful of individual cases.